Table of Contents

 Poisoning can do basically anything and give its signals at any time.
 In my opinion “the whole of humanity” is poisoned by plant toxins.
 There is no way that humans can eat so many types of plants when each plant has hundreds or dozens of different toxins.

-We see that populations that transition from a life in nature to a modern life are the most vulnerable to modern food because they were not exposed to it like we are for several thousand years and therefore did not undergo appropriate genetic adaptation.
+It is also seen that populations that transition from a life in nature to a modern life are the most vulnerable to modern food because they were not exposed to it like we are for several thousand years and did not undergo appropriate genetic adaptation.
 For example, Aboriginal people are many times more vulnerable to diabetes, high blood pressure, heart problems and more.
-This shows that the modern diet is basically not good for anyone but for those who have not been exposed for thousands of years, it is even more harmful.
+This shows that the modern diet is basically not good for anyone, but for those who have not been exposed for thousands of years, it is even more harmful.
+Native Americans for example are more sensitive to alcohol because they had no choice or evolutionary introduction to it, but the white man also suffered from such an addiction that impaired his ability to have children.

-However, with the transition to agriculture, the human diet focused more on grains, fruits and plants which led to an increase in carbohydrate consumption.This change in dietary habits contributed to a decline in overall health, as people became more susceptible to nutritional deficiencies, dental problems, and chronic disease.
+However, with the transition to agriculture, the human diet focused more on grains, fruits and plants which led to an increase in carbohydrate consumption.
+This change in dietary habits contributed to a decline in overall health, as people became more susceptible to nutritional deficiencies, dental problems, and chronic diseases.

 While the Agricultural Revolution enabled the development of complex human societies and the growth of civilization, it also had a significant impact on human health.
-It seems that the transition from a hunter-gatherer lifestyle to an agricultural one led to an increase in chronic diseases and health problems, reminiscent of slow poisoning and not just the effects of aging.
+It seems that the transition from a hunter-gatherer lifestyle to an agricultural one led to an increase in chronic diseases and health problems reminiscent of slow poisoning and not just the effects of aging.

 Excellent article about cyanide in plants.